 What parts of my digestive system are affected at this point?

-Learn all you can about your disease: what causes it, your triggers, and which treatments work best.
+Learn all you can: what causes it, your triggers, and which treatments work best.
 Keep up with news about Crohn's and its treatments.
-Go to your doctor visits prepared with questions.
+Go to your doctor visits with questions prepared.
 Know how to spot the warning signs of a flare and what helps prevent it.

 Stick With Your Crohn's Drugs